thoughtspot/thoughtspot.github.io/_reference/sql-cli-commands.md

 ## Constraints and relationships

-Constraints and relationships in ThoughtSpot are used to define the relationships between tables (how they can be joined).
+Constraints and relationships in ThoughtSpot are used to define the relationships between tables (i.e. how they can be joined).
 However, constraints are not enforced, as they would be in a transactional database.
 You can define the following constraints when creating a table with <code>CREATE TABLE</code>, or add them to an existing table using the <code>ADD CONSTRAINT</code> syntax: